 - Choose to receive Purchase and Activity Alerts on your DECU credit and debit cards to send an email or text for all signature-based purchases.

-- Use Online Banking Alerts and get notified on all share transactions, debit card PIN based transactions, balances, withdrawals, and more.
+- Use Digital Banking Alerts and get notified on all share transactions, debit card PIN based transactions, balances, withdrawals, and more.

 See this link for instructions on how you can set up your DECU Alert Messaging, and stay well ahead of frauds and scams.